Can Too Much Sex Cause Carpal Tunnel?

 exact

 If a sexual participant is obese or has a large chest circumference, it produces a heavier upper body.
 So does the condition of macromastia.
-This is abnormal enlargement of the breast tissue in excess of a person's normal proportion.
+This is abnormal enlargement of the female breast tissue in excess of the person's normal proportion.

 These conditions have the potential to produce excess pressure on bent wrists during sexual intercourse.